Uber CEO apologizes for “mistakes” after London license blow

 Meanwhile, in an interview on BBC Radio 4’s Today program this morning, Uber managed to distribute more mixed messages.

 Fred Jones, head of cities for the company in the UK and Ireland, claimed it does not understand why London’s transport regulator decided to withdraw its license in London, and said it wants to sit down with TfL “to understand these concerns”.
+(TfL said on Friday it will not be commenting further on its decision pending any appeal.)

-Although he also went on to concede that Uber made “a mistake” in its handling of a customer complain regarding one of its drivers — a driver who subsequently went on to commit an attack on a different passenger.
+Although he also went on to concede that Uber made “a mistake” in its handling of a customer complaint regarding one of its drivers — a driver who subsequently went on to commit an attack on a different passenger.

 “We apologize to everyone involved,” he said on that specific incident.